ydb-platform/nbs/cloud/disk_manager/test/acceptance/test_runner/README.md

 ## Terminology

-* `Disk` - either a non-replicated disk with mirroring capabilities (basically SSD cut into chunks and shared via RDMA) or YDB blob storage based disks.
-Blob storage based disks can be overlay (reference other disks).
+* `Disk` - either a non-replicated disk with mirroring capabilities or YDB blob storage based disks.
+Disks can be overlay (based on other disks).
 * `Snapshot` - snapshot of the disk state, stored either in S3 or in YDB with an ability to provision disks from snapshots.
-Snapshots can be shallow copies of other snapshots.
+Snapshots can be incremental (based on other snapshots).
 * `Image` - images are the same as snapshots with the following exceptions:
   * Image can be created from the snapshot, snapshot can not be created from images.
-  * Disk can be created from either disk or snapshot
+  * Disk can be created from either disk or snapshot or image.
   * Images can be optimized for fast provisioning, this way a pool of overlay YDB blob storage based disks is created.
 Initial image is still stored in S3 or in YDB.

 ## Test types